aionnetwork/block_signer/README.md

 # Behaviour

-Once launched, the staker repeatedly queries the node over RPC, and submits signed staking blocks.
+Once launched, the signer repeatedly queries the node over RPC, and submits signed staking blocks.
 Note that it aggressively sends a signed block as soon as it produces it; the nodes must reject future blocks if they want to.